Skip to main content

 • The basis of regulation and validation of nanomaterials towards clinical translation.

-In parallel to disciplinary knowledge, the student will also acquire soft skills related to analysis and collegial discussion of case studies and scientific articles.
+In parallel to disciplinary competences, during the formation the student will also acquire soft skills related to project making, analysis, and collegial discussion of case studies and scientific articles.
 This training will be certified through the release of the following Open Badges:

 • Functional Literacy Competence, advanced level: the student will be able to communicate and argue effectively by adapting their communication to the context, processing the information obtained using sources and various kinds of aids.